Oil slides on U.S.-China tensions

 The U.S. Labor Department will report on Thursday.

+“Reduction of the huge domestic crude surplus of around 47 million barrels is proceeding at a much slower pace than the decline in production as refiners have been hesitant in ramping up activities,” Jim Ritterbusch, president of Ritterbusch and Associates in Galena, Illinois, said in a report.

-The euro zone economy will probably shrink between 8% and 12% this year, European Central Bank President Christine Lagarde said, warning a the outcome would be between medium and severe.
+The euro zone economy will probably shrink between 8% and 12% this year, European Central Bank President Christine Lagarde said, warning the outcome would be between medium and severe.

 In another sign of weak fuel demand, Japan’s refineries operated at only 56.1% of capacity last week, the lowest since at least 2005.

-Reporting by Laura Sanicola, Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Goodman, David Evans and David Gregorio
+Reporting by Laura Sanicola, Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Goodman, David Evans, David Gregorio and Tom Brown